Enable automatic updates

 Automate the updating of your installed programs

-- I mentioned “install or download then install” updates above since Secunia PSI can detect and download some updates and then asks to install them.
-Other updates may need to be downloaded manually and then installed (however Secunia PSI takes the effort out of knowing about the update and locating the correct download for you.
+- I mentioned “install or download then install” updates above since these utilities can detect and download some updates and then ask to install them.
+Other updates may need to be downloaded manually and then installed (however these utilities take the effort out of knowing about the update and locating the correct download for you.
 You need only download and install it).

 - If possible try to install all of the updates together and restart the computer only once (if a restart is necessary).
 Installing all the updates together is more efficient (once complete you can resume using your computer as normal) and will minimize the time and impact that installing security updates has on your day to day usage of the computer.